Linaro/website/_posts/previous/2010-06-02-watch-announcement-linaro-computex.md

 ---
 author: linaro
 categories:
-- News
+  - news
 date: 2010-06-02 11:46:06
+description:
-description: Linaro is a collaborative engineering organization consolidating and optimizing open source software and tools for the Arm architecture.
+  Linaro is a collaborative engineering organization consolidating and optimizing open source software and tools for the Arm architecture.
 link: /news/watch-announcement-linaro-computex/
 slug: watch-announcement-linaro-computex